-The Brennan Center for Justice at NYU School of Law is a nonpartisan law and policy institute that seeks to improve systems of democracy and justice in the United States.
+The Brennan Center for Justice at NYU School of Law is a nonpartisan law and policy institute that seeks to improve the systems of democracy and justice in the United States.
 We work to hold our political institutions and laws accountable to the twin American ideals of democracy and equal justice for all.
-Brennan Center’s work ranges from voting rights to campaign finance reform, from ending mass incarceration to preserving constitutional protection in the fight against terrorism.
+The Brennan Center’s work ranges from voting rights to campaign finance reform, from ending mass incarceration to preserving Constitutional protections in the fight against terrorism.
 Part think tank, part advocacy group, part cutting edge communications hub, we start with rigorous research.
 We craft innovative policies.
-And we fight for them – in Congress and the states, the courts, and in the court of public opinion.
+And we fight for them – in Congress and the states, in the courts, and in the court of public opinion.

 The Democracy Program seeks to perfect the ideal of representative self-government by advocating for public policies and institutions that reflect a diverse, engaged, and energetic democracy.
 The Program collaborates with grassroots groups, advocacy organizations, and reform-minded government officials to promote policies that eliminate barriers to full and equal political participation.